BetweenBooks/BetweenBooks.github.io/updates/2020/altruism-matthieu-ricard-2015.md

   - long-read
 date: 2020-09-01
 summary:
-  An exploration into compassion, kindness, empathy, innate goodness and how these concepts relate to the idea of being altruistic.
+  <p>An exploration into compassion, kindness, empathy, innate goodness and how
+  these concepts relate to the idea of being altruistic.
 Comes from a Buddhist point of view, but has a very broad approach and generally-applicable advice and thoughts.
-Particularly good comments around the idea of emotional burn-out and (Buddhist) techniques for managing it.
+Particularly good comments around the idea of emotional burn-out and (Buddhist) techniques for managing it.</p>
 ---

 #### Rough Summary